awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 ## Pre-requisite: Configuring a VPC for the Solution

-The Fargate tasks used by this solution to perform deletions must be able to access the following AWS services, either via an Internet Gateway or a
+The Fargate tasks used by this solution to perform deletions must be able to access the following AWS services, either via an Internet Gateway or via
 [VPC Endpoints]:
 - Amazon S3
 - Amazon DynamoDB